 What gives you the most hope that this platform is going to succeed?

 Seeing both the impacts on individuals, families and communities on a daily basis confirms for me that we built something really, really special.
 Creating this ability to give real, tangible help, from anywhere, is a complete shift away from just focusing on crowdfunding, or sending flowers.
 By creating a place where families with real needs, because they have a sick child, or a parent undergoing cancer treatment or surgery recovery, or have lost a loved one, can share those ways that people can help them without saying “let me know what I can do!" is game-changing.
 But it’s also seeing the growth of the platform and users every month that tells me it’s going to succeed beyond my wildest hopes.
 Every month, more pages are made, more people show up to support, and more people come back to create a page for someone they know.

 What would you say out there to women thinking of creating a company?

-There is a tremendous amount of support out there for female founders if you can cut find your way to it – reach out and ask!
+There is a tremendous amount of support out there for female founders if you can find your way to it – reach out and ask!
 Find the resources (like the Female Founders Alliance or other great Facebook groups), and dive in.
 Find a mentor, ask for support.
 Starting a company as a woman comes with additional challenges, and those challenges are even greater for other minority groups.
 It can be a very lonely road and support is critical.
-But women are starting businesses are 2x the rate of average businesses and I believe that with enough of us driving this change, the board room tables are going to turn.
+But women are starting businesses at 2x the rate of average businesses and I believe that with enough of us driving this change, the board room tables are going to turn.